Nonequilibrium steady-state Kubo formula: equality of transport coefficients: Equality of diffusion

-The NESS transport coefficient $D$ (\ref{eq:Dz}), defined via NESS current scaling (\ref{eq:NESSF}), is in the leading order in $L$ {\em exactly equal} to the bulk unitary transport coefficient $\Deq$ defined via unitary evolution.
-Furthermore, finite size corrections should scale as $\sim 1/L$ -- for weak driving $\mu$ and fixed coupling $\Gamma$ one always has $D=\Deq$ in the TDL.
-The only assumption going into deriving this expression is that in the bulk, where one has only unitary evolution, the Fick's law holds.
-If the Fick's law holds only on some hydrodynamic lengthscale of $l_*$ lattice spacings, not on a single one as assumed above, we expect that the above expression is modified to
+The linear response NESS transport coefficient $D$ (\ref{eq:Dz}), defined via NESS current scaling (\ref{eq:NESSF}), is in the leading order in $L$ {\em exactly equal} to the bulk unitary transport coefficient $\Deq$.
+Furthermore, finite size corrections should scale as $\sim 1/L$.
+For weak driving $\mu$ and fixed coupling $\Gamma$ one always has $D=\Deq$ in the TDL.
+The only assumption going into deriving this result is that in bulk, where one has only unitary evolution, Fick's law holds.
+If Fick's law holds only on some hydrodynamic length-scale of $l_*$ lattice spacings we expect that the above expression changes to

 with possibly complicated $\alpha(\Gamma)$ that is not necessarily $1/\Gamma$.
-If the Fick's law $\Deq$ has subleading corrections in $L$ (either due to the boundary, or due to bulk dynamics) this can modify convergence of $D$ (\ref{eq:DL}), however, one will still have $D=\Deq$ in the TDL.
-The correct order of limits does matter: if one instead takes a fixed $L$ and $\Gamma \to 0$ the diffusion constant goes to zero, while if one takes first $\Gamma \to 0$ and only then weak driving $\mu \to 0$ and $L \to \infty$ the diffusion constant diverges~\cite{Prosen11}.
+If the Fick's law $\Deq$ has subleading corrections in $L$ (either due to a boundary, or due to bulk dynamics) this can modify the convergence of $D$, however, one will still have $D=\Deq$ in the TDL.
+The correct order of limits does matter: if one takes a fixed $L$ and $\Gamma \to 0$ the diffusion constant goes to zero (see Appendix~\ref{app2}); if one takes first $\Gamma \to 0$ and only then weak driving $\mu \to 0$ and $L \to \infty$ the diffusion constant diverges~\cite{Prosen11}.

 Let us test the result (\ref{eq:DL}) on three microscopic models.
-XX chain with bulk dephasing is an exactly solvable diffusive model in single-particle~\cite{Esposito05} as well as in many-particle~\cite{JSTAT10} situation, with an exact expression~\cite{JSTAT10} for the NESS $D:=j(L-1)/(2\mu)$ being $D=\Deq/(1+\frac{\Deq(\Gamma+1/\Gamma)}{2(L-1)})$, where we defined $\Deq:=\lim_{L \to \infty}j L/2\mu=2/\gamma$.
-For small $\Gamma$ this form is exactly the same as the above general relation (\ref{eq:DL}).
+XX chain with bulk dephasing is a non-quadratic exactly solvable diffusive model in a single-particle~\cite{Esposito05} as well as in a many-particle~\cite{JSTAT10} situation, with an exact expression~\cite{JSTAT10} for the NESS $D:=\frac{j(L-1)}{2\mu}$ being $D=\Deq/(1+\frac{\Deq(\Gamma+1/\Gamma)}{2(L-1)})$, where we defined $\Deq:=\lim_{L \to \infty}j L/2\mu=2/\gamma$~\cite{JSTAT10,Hartnoll}.
+For small $\Gamma$ this is exactly the same as the above general relation (\ref{eq:DL}).